-The 2023 staff application is now available!
-Please read the information below before clicking on the application to apply for this summer.
+The 2024 staff application is currently available!
+Please carefully read the information below before clicking on the application to apply for this summer.

 Will Culver hire staff members who did not attend Culver Summer Schools & Camps?

 Yes, absolutely!
 Culver is certainly a unique summer experience unlike any other in the United States, so there is no doubt that we need a fair number of Culver-experienced staff who arrive with a full understanding of our schedule and military structure.
 At the same time, we always attempt to assemble a diverse staff that bring both a fresh perspective and new ideas.